usf-portal/his4936-dh1-project-template/docs/background.md

 # Project Background

 ---

-The author chose to analyze WikiLeaks Archive of Hillary Clinton's emails to try and learn how Clinton ran the Dept. of State.
+I chose to analyze WikiLeaks' archive of Hillary Clinton's emails to try and learn how about Benghazi and what she and her allies thought of it.
+I chose to analyze her emails because it is a political topic, and I am interested in politics.

 YOU SHOULD BE LIBERAL AND INCLUDE ANY AND ALL LINKS WHEN RELEVANT